Encryptium/SharePost/README.md

   "username": "@Jonathan2018"
 }
 ```
 - You can do whatever you want with the data.
-More data could be added in the future, though they will not be too specific.
+More data could be added in the future, though it will not be too specific.